-I’ve had these wooden boxes just hanging out in my garage for a few months now.
-I don’t know what I was waiting on.
-It didn’t dawn on me until I started looking for decorative shelves for my office that these would make perfect shelving modules.
+I’ve had these old wooden crates that I picked up at an auction for $1.
+I had no clue what I was going to do with them, but I was pretty sure something would come up.
+For $1, I couldn’t pass that up!
+It didn’t dawn on me until I started looking for decorative shelves for a small space.
 And I was right!
-This makeover/repurpose rates a 10 on my top easiest DIY projects list.
-It was ridiculously easy.
+This one is on my top 10 easiest DIY projects list.
+It was effortless.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-A few weeks ago I decided that the office that Mr. Honey Do and I shared was getting a tab bit tight.
+A few weeks ago, I decided that Mr. Honey Do and I sharing the office was getting a tad bit tight.
 And it didn’t help that I was always trying to redecorate HIS space.
 He’s NOT a fan of my decor!
-Basically I got kicked out.
+Basically, I got kicked out.
 HA!

-I have a large room above my Furniture Studio that hasn’t really ever been used to its full potential.
-I planned on using it for storage when we built it, but the stairs changed my mind really quickly.
+I have a large room above my Furniture Studio that has never been used to its full potential.
+I planned to use it for storage when we built it, but the stairs changed my mind quickly.
+Those stairs needed to lead to something special.

-So, the process of transforming it has began.
-An office always needs decorative shelves, right?
-We creatives are inspired by pretty things, therefore I MUST have a pretty space to work in. *cheesy grin*
+So, the process of transforming it has begun.
+A guest room/temporary office (until guests arrive) always needs decorative shelves.
+We as creatives are inspired by pretty things.
+Therefore I MUST have a pretty space to work in.

-- Any size wood box or left over wooden dresser drawers
+- Any size wood box, crate, or leftover dresser drawers

 - Makita Rotary Sander